B. A. Santamaria

-Bartholomew Augustine Santamaria (14 August 1915 – 25 February 1998), usually known as B. A. Santamaria or Bob Santamaria and sometimes writing under the pseudonym John Williams, was an Australian Roman Catholic anti-communist political activist and journalist.
-He was a guiding influence in the founding of the Democratic Labor Party (DLP), the party that split from the Labor Party (ALP) in the 1950s.
+Bartholomew Augustine Santamaria (14 August 1915 – 25 February 1998), usually known as B. A. Santamaria or Bob Santamaria and sometimes writing under the pseudonym John Williams, was an Australian anti-communist political activist and journalist.
+A Roman Catholic, he was a guiding influence in the founding of the Democratic Labor Party (DLP), the party that split from the Labor Party (ALP) in the 1950s.

 Early and family life

 Santamaria was born on 14 August 1915 in Brunswick, Victoria.
 He was the first of five children born to Maria (née Costa) and Joseph Santamaria.
 His parents were Sicilian immigrants from the small island of Salina, one of the Aeolian Islands.
 His father had arrived in Australia in 1893 and became a grocer and fruiterer in Brunswick.

 Santamaria was educated at St Ambrose's Catholic Primary School in Brunswick, behind his father's shop, and later at St Joseph's College in North Melbourne by the Christian Brothers.
 He finished his secondary education at St Kevin's College as dux of the school.
 One of his teachers, Francis Maher, belonged to a newly founded Roman Catholic association, the Campion Society.
 Santamaria attended the University of Melbourne, where he graduated in arts and law.
 He completed his Master of Arts degree with a thesis entitled Italy Changes Shirts: The Origins of Italian Fascism.
 Santamaria was a political activist from an early age who earned recognition as a leading Catholic student activist.
 During the Spanish Civil War, he was a strident supporter of the Nationalist side.

 Santamaria was married in 1939 and had eight children.
 In 1980 his wife, Helen, died.
 He later married Dorothy Jensen, his long-time secretary.
 His younger brother, Joseph (Joseph Natalino Santamaria; also known as Joe), was a Melbourne surgeon and prominent in the Roman Catholic bioethics movement.
 His daughter Bernadette Tobin, is a leading Catholic bioethicist, and his son Joseph Santamaria is an Australian jurist and a former judge of the Court of Appeal of the Supreme Court of Victoria.